Andrew-bro2022/Project2---Seneca-Library-Application/README.md

 > Row Number(select publication)
 >
 ```
-### Execution output: `Publication* getPub(int libRef)`  method
-Create a method to return the address of a Publication object in the PPA that has the library reference number matching the "libRef" argument.

 ### Execution output: the newPublication() method
 If the NOLP is equal to the SENECA_LIBRARY_CAPACITY, print: `"Library is at its maximum capacity!"` and exit.